 3. Long Hair with Bangs

 If you love your long hair but find that it’s looking a little bland, consider adding some bangs to modernize your style.
 Bangs are a great way to update any hairstyle and can make for an exciting change without having to cut your hair short.
 They also have the bonus of hiding lines that you may feel self-conscious about, as well as beautifully highlighting your eyes.
 When considering changing your hairstyle to include bangs, choose between side and front styles.
 As hair naturally thins out as you get older, side bangs tend to be the best option, blending in with the rest of your hair.
-Front bangs can still look great, however, whether you have thick or thin hair.
-If you have thin hair, though, ask your stylist to cut your bangs choppy rather than full.
+Front bangs can still look great if you have thick hair.
+If you have thin hair, ask your stylist to cut your bangs choppy rather than full.
 For this style to work, also make sure that you tame any oily-ness as it will make your bangs sit flat and limp instead of full and bouncy.

 4. Medium Layered Cut

 As you age your hair changes and can, unfortunately, lose some of its shape and volume.
 The best way to give your hair back its life and bounce is to add layers.
 A medium-length haircut with layers is a great option for many women.
 It’s light and youthful while still being womanly and polished.
 To achieve this look, have your stylist cut your hair so that the longest pieces graze your shoulders.
 This length will add more movement to your hair as it breaks on your shoulders.
 Top layers should then be cut gradually shorter, discreetly finishing around the cheekbones and jaw.

 5. Medium Length with Bangs